 The only really good thing about having a commute that involves hauling luggage, braving the TSA, and nights away from family, friends, children, and furry babies… is having the kind of status that gets you a FREE upgrade to First Class where the legroom is better, you’re not crammed elbow to elbow with fellow travelers, and you can get some work done while enjoying a free adult beverage.
 I know this may not seem plausible, but you’d be surprised how much work people can get done after a G & T.

 This had been happening for six months.
 Sometimes, if I really needed to get a lot of work done, or I was short on sleep, or just plain exhausted… I’d go ahead and spring for the extra $225.
-But I was a working girl in Los Angeles.
+But I was just a working girl getting by in Los Angeles.
 I didn’t have money to burn.
 I was also planning to fly to Europe for a writing trip to Scotland.
 So I did the ultimate Frequent Flier

 *fck u* very much…